Our Teaching Team

 In our Steps to Read lessons, we will be exploring animals, habitats and plants through these amazing fiction, non-fiction and poetry books!

-In our writing lessons, we will be exploring the book The Bog Baby.
+In our writing lessons, we will be exploring the book Grandad's Island by Benji Davies.

 Spelling